ts37140/nrf905/README.md

 # nrf905
 Driver for Nordic Semiconductor nRF905 transceiver.

-This out-of-tree kernel module.
+This is out-of-tree kernel module.
 It uses SPI bus and 6 GPIOs for communicating with nRF905 chip.

 For receiving and sending messages it creates character device /dev/nrf905.